Typhonragewind/meshcentral-docker/README.md

 Be sure to check out MeshCentral's github repo.
 The project is amazing and the developers too!

 ## Changelog
+2023-06-22 - Implemented multi-arch images (tags have not changed) for regular version.
+Images are now built using Github Actions and additionally uploaded to github Registry as well.
+Mongodb version in the works.
 2022-06-22 - Specified Ubuntu base image version to fix problems in latest builds.
 Documentation cleaup.
 2022-05-20 - Added Docker Hub image versioning for future automated builds.